pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Native.md

 class Font::FreeType::Native::FT_Library
 ----------------------------------------

 A handle to a FreeType library instance.
 Each ‘library’ is completely independent from the others; it is the ‘root’ of a set of objects like fonts, faces, sizes, etc. It also embeds a memory manager (see FT_Memory), as well as a scan-line converter object (see FT_Raster).
+In multi-threaded applications it is easiest to use one ‘FT_Library’ object per thread.
+In case this is too cumbersome, a single ‘FT_Library’ object across threads is possible also (since FreeType version 2.5.6), as long as a mutex lock is used around FT_New_Face and FT_Done_Face.

 ### method FT_New_Face